Yola Letellier

 In the novella, Gigi is a teenager educated to be a French courtesan, to provide companionship and intellectual stimulation as well as sex, who marries an older wealthy man.

 In real life, Yola married Henri Letellier, 36 years her senior, who was a wealthy investor, owner of Le Journal, a stylish Parisian newspaper, and mayor of Deauville from 1925 to 1928.
 Letellier's family also owned hotels and casinos in Normandy.

-Yola had affairs with other men, including one with Lord Louis Mountbatten from 1932 until his death in 1979.
+Yola had affairs with other men, including one with Lord Louis Mountbatten, from 1932 until his death in 1979.

 Marriage

-Henri Letellier (1868–1960) was honored in 1904 as a Knight of the French Legion of Honor for his services as an entrepreneur in French Indochina.
-In 1913 he was further honored as an Officer of the Legion of Honor.

 Yola was Letellier's third wife.

-Colette observed the newlyweds Yola and Henri in 1926 at a hotel on the French Riviera, where they all were guests.
-The two owners of the hotel were the elder courtesans who had raised Yola.
+Colette observed the newlyweds Yola and Henri in 1926 at a hotel near Saint-Raphael, where they all were guests.

 After the wedding Yola was reported to have been a ballerina at the Paris Opera from an early age.

 Described as an "extremely attractive, boyish-looking girl with cropped hair and a little snub nose", Yola was among those photographed by the pioneering French street fashion photographers Frères Séeberger, wearing clothes from fashion houses such as Chanel.
+She was also photographed by Man Ray and Edward Steichen.

-The Letelliers reportedly maintained a normal family life in the French upper-class tradition, albeit one where extra-marital affairs were accepted.
+The Letelliers reportedly maintained a normal family life in the French upper-class tradition, in which extra-marital affairs were accepted.

 When Henri died in 1960, Yola became wealthy in her own right.